NZ's Energy Research Strategy

 On the other hand New Zealand’s energy research will be needed to address the challenges that are unique to New Zealand and beyond business-as-usual.
 Identifying these is the starting point for any strategy for investing in New Zealand’s medium-term applied energy research.

 NERI has been doing just that, talking to representatives from business, the public sector and researchers.
-This has culminated in working with the Government to advance the process of developing a strategy.
+This has culminated in the publication of Energy Research Strategy for NZ: The key issues [4.4MB].

 The major issues for energy research in New Zealand arise from the nature of our energy use, and the major trends that impact upon it.